goschtl/zope/z3c.zalchemy/sandbox/src/z3c/zalchemy/README.txt

 From now on zalchemy takes care of the zope transaction process behind the scenes :
 - connect the engine to the tables for every thread
-- create the tables in the database if not already done
 - handle the two phase commit process
 - disconnect the engine from the tables at the end of the thread

-Now let's try to use our database objects :

-  >>> a = A()
-  >>> a.value = 1
-  >>> sqlalchemy.objectstore.commit()
-  Traceback (most recent call last):
-  ...
-  AttributeError: No connection established

-Ups, this is because the tabel is not connected to a real database engine.
-We need to use zope transactions.

-First let's clear the current unit of work :

-  >>> sqlalchemy.objectstore.clear()

 Note that the transaction handling is done inside zope.